m-murasovs/amazon-bestsellers-scraper/README.md

 Due to concurrent extraction of pages, these notifications may not be displayed in order.

+The number of pending URLs is displayed throughout the run.

 In case of an error, the actor will complete its run immediately, without adding any data to the dataset.

 When it is finished, the actor will display a **Crawl complete.** message.